Skip to Main Content

 3) Float and Switch Reliability Test

-The float and switch are the on/off brain of your system.
-A tech inspects the float for smooth movement and proper clearance from the pit walls and discharge piping.
-They test the switch so the pump starts at the right water level and stops before running dry, which can shorten the motor’s life.
+The float and switch control when your system turns on and off.
+A technician inspects the float for smooth movement and proper clearance from the pit walls and discharge piping, ensuring the pump starts and stops at the right water levels.

 4) Check Valve and Discharge Path Review